ascelion/flywaydb-ext/README.md

 Runs Flyway migrations on startup; multiple migrations are supported.

-You have to create producers for each migration configuration and optionally use the qualifier @FlywayMigration for each of them.
+You have to create producers for each migration configuration and optionally use the qualifier @FlywayMigration for each producer.

-The CSVMigrationResolver is registered automatically if found on classpath.
+The CSVMigrationResolver component is registered automatically if found on classpath.

+Flyway directly instantiates Java based migrations that are found in the locations defined in the Flyway configuration.
+This extension allows to create Java migrations as CDI components.
+The location of such component must not overlap with any of the locations provided by Flyway configuration.

 Dependencies:
-- __ascelion.flywaydb:flywaydb-ext-cdi__ (for both CDI-1 and CDI-2)
+- __ascelion.flywaydb:flyway-ext-cdi__ (for both CDI-1 and CDI-2)

+## Spring Boot 2 Support ##

+The CSVMigrationResolver component is registered automatically.

+Flyway directly instantiates Java based migrations that are found in the locations defined in the Flyway configuration.
+This extension allows to create Java migrations as Spring components.
+The location of such component must not overlap with any of the locations provided by Flyway configuration.

+Dependencies:
+- __ascelion.flywaydb:flyway-ext-sb2__